 Getting help

 If your worry or anxiety seems excessive, uncontrollable or is significantly interfering with your daily functioning, contact your Employee Assistance Program (EAP) for CONFIDENTIAL counseling, referrals or information.
-We’re here to help you or your dependent family members with most-any personal, family or work-related concern.
-If you need help, why not call a professional EAP counselor today?
-We’re here to help.
+We’re here to help to help you.

 Healthy Exchange is © Jenican Communications.
 All Rights Reserved.